What is Knee Articular Cartilage and How Is it Damaged?

 It’s normally carried out under general anaesthesia.

-- Lavage and Debridement – the knee joint is cleaned out to remove any loose tissue and the edges of the damaged area are trimmed to make them smooth.
+This treatment is for less severely damaged cartilage.
+The knee joint is cleaned out to remove any loose tissue and the edges of the damaged area are trimmed to make them smooth.
 It may sometimes be possible to repair the damage at the same time.

-- Marrow Stimulation (Microfracture) – tiny holes are made in the bone beneath the damaged cartilage.
+Microfracture is a surgical procedure to treat areas of a damaged cartilage where tiny holes are made in the bone beneath the damaged cartilage.
 These holes become a channel through the surface layer of bone, called the subchondral bone, which is hard and lacks good blood supply.
 By penetrating this hard subchondral bone layer, a microfracture channel allows the deeper, more vascular bone to access the surface layer hence forming a super clot.
 This deeper bone has more blood supply, and the cells can then get to the surface layer and stimulate cartilage growth.
 The new tissue is a “hybrid” of articular-like cartilage and fibrocartilage.

-- Mosaicplasty – small plugs of healthy cartilage from non-weightbearing areas of a joint, such as the side of the knee, are removed and used to replace small areas of damaged knee articular cartilage.
+Small plugs of healthy cartilage from non-weightbearing areas of a joint, such as the side of the knee, are removed and used to replace small areas of damaged knee articular cartilage.

-- Osteotomy – the alignment of the leg is altered slightly to reduce pressure on the damaged area and improve pain.
+The alignment of the leg is altered slightly to reduce pressure on the damaged area and improve pain.
 This usually involves adding or removing a wedge of bone from the shin or thigh bone.
 The bone is fixed with a plate until it heals.

-- Knee Replacement – A knee replacement surgery in Singapore, or knee arthroplasty, offers pain relief and improved movement to those suffering from advanced arthritis of the knee.
+A knee replacement surgery in Singapore, or knee arthroplasty, offers pain relief and improved movement to those suffering from advanced arthritis of the knee.
 Replacing the whole knee joint with an artificial one, is occasionally necessary if the damage is particularly severe.

 There are also a number of alternative surgical techniques that are sometimes used to repair knee cartilage damage, including:

-- Allograft Osteochondral Transplantation (AOT) – similar to mosaicplasty, but the knee cartilage replacement is obtained from a recently deceased donor and is used to repair larger damaged areas.
+Similar to mosaicplasty, but the knee cartilage replacement is obtained from a recently deceased donor and is used to repair larger damaged areas.

-- Autologous Chondrocyte Implantation (ACI) – the knee surgeon in Sngapore first takes a small sample of cartilage cells from the joint.
+The knee surgeon in Sngapore first takes a small sample of cartilage cells from the joint.
 These are then used to grow more cells in a laboratory and the new cells are used to replace the damaged cartilage.

-- Artificial Scaffolds – a special patch or gel is used to repair the damaged cartilage.
+A special patch or gel is used to repair the damaged cartilage.
 It may be used in combination with marrow stimulation or on its own.